SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ## Introduction

 !!! caution "Not yet released"
     This scenario is not yet available.
-It is still work in progress and will be released soon.
+It is still work in progress and will be released at a later time.

 This scenario describes how an add-on for the SAP Cloud Platform ABAP Environment is built.
 It is intended for SAP partners who want to provide a Software as a Service (SaaS) solution on the SAP Cloud Platform using the ABAP Environment.
 Therefore, a partner contract is required.
 This page aims to provide an overview of the build process of the add-on.

-The development on SAP Cloud Platform ABAP Environment systems is done within “Software Components” (also called: “repositories”).
-The add-ons being built in this scenario are made up by one or multiple Software Components combined to an add-on product.
+The development on SAP Cloud Platform ABAP Environment systems is done within “software components” (also called: “repositories”).
+The add-ons being built in this scenario are made up by one or multiple software components combined to an add-on product.
 The “ABAP Environment Pipeline” can be used to build and publish the add-on product.
 Please read on for more details about the Add-on Product and the build process.

 Of course, this tackles only one part of the product lifecycle.
-Once the scenario is realeased, there will be a guid with more information about the end-to-end process from development to delivery and support of a SaaS solution.
+Once the scenario is realeased, there will be a guide with more information about the end-to-end process from development to delivery and support of a SaaS solution.

 ## The Add-on Product

 The installation and maintenance of ABAP software is done / controlled via software product versions.
-A software product version is a „bundle" of Software Component versions made available at the same time for implementing a well-defined scope of functionality.
+A **software product version** is a „bundle" of software component versions made available at the same time for implementing a well-defined scope of functionality.
 It is the technical / delivery view on a software portfolio.
 A software product version is defined by a name and a version string.
-The name of a software product is a string with a maximum of 30 characters and consists of the namespace and a freely chooseble part - /NAMESPC/PRODUCT1.
-The version string consists of three numbers separated by a dot - 1.2.0.
+The name of a software product is a string with a maximum of 30 characters and consists of the namespace and a freely chooseble part - `/NAMESPC/PRODUCT1`.
+The version string consists of three numbers separated by a dot - `1.2.0`.
 The numbers in the version string have a hierarchic relationship:

 - The first number denotes the release.
 Release deliveries contain the complete scope of functionality.
-It is possible to change the Software Component version bundle in a new release.
+It is possible to change the software component version bundle in a new release.
 - The second number denotes the Support Package Stack level.
-A Support Package stack consists of Support Package deliveries of the contained Software Component versions.
-It is not possible to change the Software Component version bundle in such a delivery.
+A Support Package stack consists of Support Package deliveries of the contained software component versions.
+It is not possible to change the software component version bundle in such a delivery.
 - The third number denotes the Patch level.
-A Patch delivery contains Patch deliveries of the contained Software Component versions.
+A Patch delivery contains Patch deliveries of the contained software component versions.

 !!! note "Development on SAP Cloud Platform ABAP Environment"
-    As you may know, the development in the SAP Cloud Platform ABAP Environment is done within [Software Components](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/58480f43e0b64de782196922bc5f1ca0.html).
-A Software Component is self-contained, and a reduced set of [objects and features of the ABAP programming language](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/c99ba0d28a1a4747b8f47eda06c6b4f1.html) can be used.
+    As you may know, the development in the SAP Cloud Platform ABAP Environment is done within [software component](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/58480f43e0b64de782196922bc5f1ca0.html).
+A software component is self-contained, and a reduced set of [objects and features of the ABAP programming language](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/c99ba0d28a1a4747b8f47eda06c6b4f1.html) can be used.
-    The Software Component and development objects must be created in a namespace, so that clashes between software of different vendors and SAP are avoided.
+    The software component and development objects must be created in a namespace, so that clashes between software of different vendors and SAP are avoided.
 Therefore, a namespace must be reserved before the development can start.
-SAP note 105132 describes the namespace reservation process.
+[SAP note 105132](https://launchpad.support.sap.com/#/notes/105132) describes the namespace reservation process.
 The namespace must be reserved for the same customer number under which the “SAP CP ABAP ENVIRONMENT” tenants are licensed.

-A Software Component version is a technically distinguishable unit of software and is installed and patched as a whole.
+A **software component version** is a technically distinguishable unit of software and is installed and patched as a whole.
 It consists of ABAP development packages and contained objects.
-Software Component versions are delivered via delivery packages.
-But Software Component versions are not individual shipment entities.
+Software component versions are delivered via delivery packages.
+But software component versions are not individual shipment entities.
 They can only be delivered to customers as part of a software product version (see above).
-A Software Component version is defined by a name and a version string.
-The name of a Software Component is string with a maximum of characters and consists of the namespace and a freely chooseble part - /NAMESPC/COMPONENT1.
+A software component version is defined by a name and a version string.
+The name of a software component is string with a maximum of characters and consists of the namespace and a freely chooseble part - /NAMESPC/COMPONENT1.
 The version consists of three numbers separated by a dot - 1.2.0.
 The numbers in the version string have a hierarchic relationship:

 - The first number denotes the release.
-Release deliveries contains the whole Software Component and deliver new and enhancements of existing functionalities.
+Release deliveries contains the whole software component and deliver new and enhancements of existing functionalities.
 They are delivered with delivery packages of type “Installation Package”.
 - The second number denotes the Support Package level.
 Support Package deliveries contain a larger collection of corrections and may contains smaller functional enhancements.
 They are delivered with delivery packages of type “Component Support Package”.
 - The third number denotes the Patch level.
 Patch deliveries shall only contain small corrections.
 They are delivered with delivery packages of type “Correction Package”.
 The needed type of delivery does not need to be chosen manually; it is automatically determined by the delivery production tools.